Author: Julia Eisenberg

 If the concept of sonder, or the way any other person lives and experiences life has ever intrigued you, you already know why a qualitative community is a powerful tool for consumer research.
 It’s consistent access to these lives, these unique experiences.
 Not a one-and-done container of disposable insights, but a true community that can grow and shift with time, just as the lives of our consumers grow and shift.

-Engaging a right-sized group of respondents allows for a clear understanding of how attitudes, behaviors and preferences evolve with time.
-Lean communities offer as close of a direct portal as I’ve found for genuinely understanding people.
-Whether current consumers, prospective targets or a group of synesthetes, how can lean communities help you get closer to the complex journeys and lives of others?
+Communities offer as close of a direct portal as I’ve found for genuinely understanding people.
+Whether current consumers, prospective targets or a group of synesthetes, how can a community help your brand get closer to the complex journeys and lives of others?